photoprism/photoprism/SPONSORS.md

 Thank you very much to all of our sponsors!
 ===========================================

+Your donations help us...

+* pay for hosting, hardware and external services like satellite maps
-Your donations enable us to pay for infrastructure, develop new features, and keep them free for everyone.
+* develop new features, and keep them free for everyone 🌈

+Our [roadmap](https://github.com/photoprism/photoprism/projects/5) shows what tasks are in progress, and which feature requests are going to be implemented next.
+Please give ideas you like a thumbs-up, so that we know what is most popular.

+Ideas backed by one or more eligible [sponsors](https://docs.photoprism.org/funding/) will be prioritized as well.
+Let us know if we mistakenly label an idea as unfunded.

+---

 [Sid Karunaratne](https://github.com/sakaru) (Patreon, May 2019)